 DES mimics the effects of estrogen, which works for urinary incontinence by improving the function of the nerves of the urinary sphincter.

 Keep this and all drugs out of reach of children.
 Diethylstilbestrol is a prescription drug and should be used according to your veterinarian's directions.
 It should only be given to the animal for which it was prescribed.
 Do not give this medication to a person.
 Pregnant women should not come in contact with DES.
-DES should not be used in pregnant animals.
+DES should not be used in pregnant pets.

 Wash your hands after giving your pet this medication.